risc0/risc0/website/docs/zkvm/quickstart.md

 cargo run --release
 ```

-#### Tip: Leveraging Developer Mode
+#### Tip: Leveraging dev-mode

-We recommend using [developer mode] while working on your project, as it will eliminate the time for proving a receipt and consequently enabling faster iterations on the code.
-In order to enable developer mode, you need to set the environment variable `RISC0_DEV_MODE=1` when executing your project. (other possible values are `true` and `yes`).
-For more information about this mode, please see the FAQ on ['What is developer mode and how can I use it safely?'].
+We recommend using [dev-mode] while working on your project, as it will eliminate the time for proving a receipt and consequently enabling faster iterations on the code.
+In order to enable dev-mode, you need to set the environment variable `RISC0_DEV_MODE=1` when executing your project. (other possible values are `true` and `yes`).
+For more information about this mode, please see the FAQ on ['What is dev-mode and how can I use it safely?'].

 Example: